mehulagg/gitlab/doc/api/status_checks.md

 POST /projects/:id/external_status_checks
 ```

+WARNING:
+Creating an external status check will send information about all applicable merge requests to the defined external service.
+This includes confidential merge requests.

 | Attribute              | Type             | Required | Description                                    |
 |------------------------|------------------|----------|------------------------------------------------|
 | `id`                   | integer          | yes      | ID of a project                                |